 A FEDERAL CASE

 The 6-Series didn’t come to America until 1977.
 When it finally did appear, American buyers had the dubious pleasure of paying far more money for noticeably inferior performance.
 The initial federalized 630CSi model was heavier than its European counterparts, thanks to bigger bumpers that added nearly 5 inches (12 cm) to its overall length.
 The only engine choice at launch was a fuel-injected version of the 2,985 cc (182 cu. in.) engine making 176 horsepower SAE (131 kW).
-Despite its power-to-weight deficiencies, the U.S. 630CSi carried a starting price tag of about $23,500 (the equivalent of around $85,000 in 2010), nearly 50% more than a German-market 630CS.
+Despite its power-to-weight-ratio deficiencies, the U.S. 630CSi carried a starting price tag of about $23,500 (the equivalent of around $85,000 in 2010), nearly 50% more than a German-market 630CS.
 Admittedly, the 630CSi was around $4,000 cheaper than a Mercedes 450SLC, but neither was priced within the reach of mere mortals.

 American critics liked the 630CSi’s looks and handling, but its towering price cooled their ardor.
 Most preferred the 5-Series sedan, which performed just as well, was far more practical, and cost a good deal less.